 2. The leaner you want to get, the more of your behaviors you’ll have to change.

 What you decide to change, and how much you decide to change it, is up to you.
 What’s most important here is that you understand what it actually takes to do what you want (or think you want).

 What’s a healthy level of body fat, anyway?

 First, for the sake of context, let’s take a look at some numbers.

-Right now in the U.S., the average man is about 28% fat, and the average woman is 40% fat.
+Right now in the U.S., the average man is about 28% fat, and the average woman is about 40% fat.

 In other words, the average adult in the U.S. (and throughout most of the West) is carrying a lot of excess body fat.
 Unhealthy levels of body fat.

 Getting the process started